Note

-To reduce attack surfaces, we want fewer open ports, especially management ports.
-Legitimate users also use these ports, so it's not practical to keep them closed.
+To reduce attack surfaces, minimize open ports, especially management ports.
+However, legitimate users also need these ports, making it impractical to keep them closed.

-To solve this dilemma, Defender for Cloud offers just-in-time machine access so that you can lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.
-Just-in-time access is available when Defender for Servers Plan is enabled.
+Defender for Cloud's just-in-time machine access feature locks down inbound traffic to your virtual machines (VMs), reducing exposure to attacks while ensuring easy access when needed.

 Just-in-time access and network resources